lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-04-23-Why_not_Lean.md

 I once had the surreal experience of trying to explain this 50-year-old idea to somebody from the propositions as types world.
-This was no student but one of the world's leading experts on functional programming, someone for whom the origin story of the ML language should be a core tenet.
+This was no student but one of the world's leading experts on functional programming, someone for whom the origin story of the ML language should be core knowledge.
 It took quite a while and I don't think he was convinced: an example of the insularity that I mentioned above.

-It is crazy, in the age of [RAMmageddon](https://www.nature.com/articles/d41586-026-00844-x), to waste tens of megabytes on giant terms that denote literally nothing.
+It is nuts, in the age of [RAMmageddon](https://www.nature.com/articles/d41586-026-00844-x), to waste tens of megabytes on giant terms that denote nothing.
-There is even research into making these useless things "elegant".
+There is even research into making these useless things elegant.
-It is like sending a fleet of container ships carrying a cargo of air.
-It's an "Emperor's New Clothes" level of absurdity.

 ### Why should you use Isabelle?